 General clinics are held at both Southport and Ormskirk hospitals.

-If necessary we have a fantastic partnership with The Liverpool Women’s Hospital, our tertiary centre, where extra advice can be sought.
+If necessary we have a partnership with the specialist Liverpool Women’s Hospital where extra advice can be sought.

 The clinic is held once a week and comprises a dedicated team of two consultant obstetricians, two consultant physicians, diabetes specialist nurses, diabetes specialist midwives and dieticians.